-This time we’re kicking off with a game I haven’t even mentioned on my blog yet, but one everyone who picked up the Humble Voxatron Debut bundle are familiar with: Voxatron!
+This time we’re kicking off with a game I haven’t even mentioned on my blog yet, but one everyone who picked up the Humble Voxatron Debut bundle is familiar with: Voxatron!

 It’s a top-down voxel-based shooter with a lot of potential, some of which has already been realized in updates since its appearance in the indie bundle, but I’m sure there’s still plenty more coming from these guys!
 Especially considering that this past week saw not one, but two updates, in the form of 0.1.7, soon followed by 0.1.8.
 A lot seem to be enjoying what’s already in the game and while I haven’t spent a lot of time playing it, I must say that picking it up was definitely money well spent; even with it still being in alpha-stage and under heavy development.
 I believe it’s called.. “alpha funding”?